eps696/SDfu/README.md

 ```
 python src/cogx.py -iv yourvideo.mp4 -f 0.8 -t "decaying metallic sculpture, rusted swirls of iron oxide, jagged edges worn smooth"
 ```
-Continue existing video, using last 12 frames as overlap for further generation:
+Continue existing video, using last 12 frames as overlap for further generation (experimental):
 ```
 python src/cogx.py -iv yourvideo.mp4 --frames 101 --overlap 12 -t "chaotic battle of prehistoric creatures at birtdhay party in a scientific lab"
 ```
-Generate a video from a directory of images with 50 frames between keyframes:
+Generate a video from a directory of images with 50 frames between keyframes (very experimental):
 ```
 python src/cogx.py -im yourimagedir --fstep 50 -t "decaying metallic sculpture, rusted swirls of iron oxide, jagged edges worn smooth"
 ```
+NB: Generation of longer sequences is obviously abnormal use of the CogX model, and often leads to degraded quality and leaked stock watermark appearance, so use it with care.
+It's more recommended to achieve necessary length by prolonging previous video pieces in a few 49-frames steps.

 Generate a video from a text prompt with **[AnimateDiff]** motion adapter (may combine it with any base SD model):
 ```